Madhurgaba/3dlabs-excelcdata/README.md

 # 3dlabs-excelcdata

+## first you need to make a folder name excel data so that all uploaded files is set on that folder
 ##use 3dlabs.sql file as database and  import it in your code start using databse name 3dlabs and table name is test
 ## need to change the databse details in config.php file in your system